 To quote the Maureen Lipman BT ads of the 1980s, I now have an ology… in oenology.
-This week I found out that I passed my French Wine Scholar exam.
+This week I found out that I passed my French Wine Scholar exam with honours.

 “You get an ology, you’re a scientist,” Lipman’s character, Beatty, told her TV grandson.
 In the advert, he disappointedly reported that he’d passed only O-Levels in pottery and sociology.